hackclub/hackclub/workshops/drawing_shapes_workshop/README.md

 ```

 - We will be drawing to the screen using the turtle library!
+- Turtle allows us to draw to the screen like a whiteboard.
+More information [here](https://www.geeksforgeeks.org/turtle-programming-python/)

 - The math library will be used for calculations!

 ## Creating Variables